-I’m a web developer by day, a Mozilla contributor, open source advocate and Apple fan on the side.
+I’m a web developer by day, open source advocate and Apple fan on the side.
 I graduated college in the spring of 2006 with a B.S. in Business Administration specializing in Management Information Systems.

 I’m a TV addict who has likely seen every episode of most popular US sitcoms and some cartoons.
-Despite this obsession with television I still doesn’t have a TiVo (thankfully, or I’d never sleep).
 I’m known to start quoting sitcoms like Seinfeld in mid conversation as if it were natural, because it is.

 Occasionally I end up traveling.

 I am currently employed by CBS Interactive as a Developer working on CBSNews.com.
-The views expressed in this blog are mine alone, and do not represent the views of CBS or CBS Interactive.
+The views expressed in this blog are mine alone, and do not represent the views of CBS Interactive, or ViacomCBS.

 I’m also working on many projects though a few more prominent things stand out: